catalyst-cloud/catalystcloud-docs/source/metrics/faq.rst

 implemented in such a way that it handles this case without any errors.

-To mitigate these issues, resources will automatically have the "ended at" timestamp set on then if they have not had any measures published for them for at least 30 days.
+To mitigate these issues, resources will automatically have the "ended at" timestamp set on them if they have not had any measures published to them for at least 30 days.
 After another 90 days, the resource will be expired from the Metrics Service.